 Qualitative growth

-Etsy’s repeat purchases metrics (the one-time purchases are matched with the dark color, the multiple purchases are matched with the light color):
+Etsy’s repeat purchases metrics (the one-time purchases are matched with the dark colour, the multiple purchases are matched with the light colour):

 Liquidity